Receive data over UDP network on a dedicated network interface

 Device ID— Device ID for Ethernet board

 From the list, select a unique number to identify the Ethernet board.
 Select the same Device ID as the one you selected for the Real-Time UDP Configuration block.

-address as a string.
-With Local (destination) port,
+vector.
+With Local (destination) port, this parameter

 defines the source address.

 The default address,

-0.0.0.0, causes the
+0.0.0.0, causes the block to

-block to accept UDP packets from any
+accept UDP packets from any accessible

-from only that IP address are received.
+address, packets arriving from only that IP address are received.